EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 By default, the filters match all packets (``*``).
 The :par:`measure` parameter can be one or the combination  of the following:

+**TODO** the measure parameter is a list containinig the from following set, separated by spaces.

 .. - The total elapsed time for the packet being in the flow: ``elapsedTime``
    - Time for the different cases: ``delayingTime``, ``queueingTime``, ``processingTime``, ``transmissionTime``, ``propagationTime``
    - Record all events that happen to the packet (more details below): ``packetEvent``